Allergy

 Common procedures and interventions include:

-- skin prick, RAST (blood), patch and food tests to identify what is triggering the individual’s allergy
+- skin prick, RAST (blood), patch and food tests to identify what is triggering a patient’s allergy

 - desensitisation treatments